 I hope that by the end of this Kajabi review, you’ll know what this platform does well, where it falls short, and whether it’s the right solution for your goals.
 Let’s dive in!

-An Overview of Kajabi
+Quick Overview of Kajabi

 What is Kajabi

-Thanks to its comprehensive list of features, Kajabi review receives impressive ratings from other users, with 4.1 out of 5 on Trustpilot and 4.4 out of 5 on Capterra.
+Thanks to its comprehensive list of features, Kajabi review receives impressive ratings from other users, with 3.5 out of 5 on Trustpilot and 4.4 out of 5 on Capterra.

-Kajabi pros & cons
+Kajabi Pros & Cons

 Here’s a quick look at the pros and cons I found while exploring the platform for this Kajabi review: